wiedersehne/SwanDNA/README.md

 | 20kbp   | **71.90**   |          | /       | 50.00         | 50.00     | /           | 50.01 | 52.21 |

 ## OCRs prediciton in plants.
+### To pretrain a model you need to follow the steps:
+1. Download reference genome files from https://plantdeepsea-toturial2.readthedocs.io/en/latest/08-Statistics.html
+2. Run **plant_download.ipynb** in `./data/plant_data/`to download training data.
+3. Run **run.sh** in `./data/plant_generate/` to save data.
+The sequence length is required.
+4. Run **pretraining.py** with the generated data.
+Configurations of different lengths shall be changed accordingly in config_plant.yaml.
+### To fine-tune a pretrained model, you need to:
+1. Run **run.sh** in `./data/plant_generate/` to save data.
+The plant name is required.
+2. Run **plant_classification.py** to load the pretrained model under the folder "Pretrained_models" and train DNASwan.

 ### Experimental Results
 | Plant               | A.thaliana | B.distachyon | O.sativa-MH | O.sativa-ZS | S.bicolor | S.italica | Z.mays |